-Once planted, keep the area free of competing weeds and grass for the first few growing seasons - mulch matting will aid this.
+Once planted, keep the area free of competing weeds and grass for the first few growing seasons.
 If your area is prone to rabbits, use a rabbit guard to protect the trunk.

 Tip: if you are mowing grass near a Sweet Gum tree, it is best to remove any seedballs first as they can cause a problem for lawnmower blades.

 Stared Sweet Gum trees do not require regular pruning, but you can trim them if they look a little untidy.
 The ideal structure is for one central leader, so if you see any competing branches, remove the weakest along with any suckers.
 The best time of year to prune a Sweet Gum tree is January or February.

 1 small tree (most under 1.5 metres in height) : £9.95 + vat

 1 medium tree (most 1.5-2 metres in height) or 2-4 small trees: £11.95 + vat

 2+ medium trees or 5+ small trees: £14.95 + vat

 1-4 trees delivered by pallet to kerbside (inc. mature Japanese Maples): 24.95 + vat

 Mature trees, pleached trees or orders too large for pallet: Cost is calculated in the checkout process and varies by postcode not quantity.
 Starts from £48 + vat.